(Procedures of accounting cont…) In this post, we will continue to explain the meaning and scope of accounting.

 The owner or management of the enterprise, also known as internal users, uses the accounting information in an analytical manner to take rational decisions.
 Hence, the information provided them is different from the information provided to outsiders.
 Even the small details’ which can affect the internal working of the organisation is given to the management.

 Now we shall discuss the main objectives of accounting, which are as follows:

 Systematic recording of transactions

-Basic objective of accounting is to systematically record the financial aspects of business transactions, also known as book keeping.
+The basic objective of accounting is to systematically record the financial aspects of business transactions, also known as bookkeeping.
 These recorded transactions are later on classified and summarised logically for the preparation of financial statements and for their analysis and interpretation.

-Ascertainment of the results of above recorded transactions
+Ascertainment of the results of the above recorded transactions

 Profit and loss account is prepared to know the result of business operations for a particular period of time.
 If revenues exceed the expenses then it is said that business is running profitably but if expenses exceed the revenues it can be said that business is incurring the loss.
 Hence, profit and loss account helps management and other stakeholders in taking rational decisions.

 Ascertainment of financial position

 Businessmen are not only interested in knowing the results of the business in terms of profit or loss only for a particular period but also would like to know what he owes to outsiders and what he owns on a certain date.
 For this purpose, a financial position statement is prepared which is also popularly known as Balance Sheet.